ruyrybeyro/chrootvpn/README.md

 |Debian   |12 |Bookworm|i386|
 |Debian   |11 |Bullseye|i386|

+The default for the chroot is Debian 12 i386.

-with the following x86_64 hosts:
+with the following Linux x86_64 hosts:

 |Alpine        |version      |
 |--------------|-------------|